-Of the CMRTs provided by our suppliers, approximately seventy-eight percent (78%) were provided on a company-level basis, approximately thirteen percent (13%) were provided on a product-level basis, and approximately nine percent (9%) were provided on a user-defined basis.
-Based on the review by Source Intelligence®, of our direct suppliers whose smelters or refiners had some sourcing from the Covered Countries, only six (6) had received responses from all their suppliers and named just one (1) smelter or refiner for any metal.
+Of the CMRTs provided by our suppliers, approximately seventy-nine percent (79%) were provided on a company-level basis, approximately thirteen percent (13%) were provided on a product-level basis, and approximately eight percent (8%) were provided on a user-defined basis.
+Based on the review by Source Intelligence®, of our direct suppliers whose smelters or refiners had some sourcing from the Covered Countries, only five (5) had received responses from all their suppliers for that metal, identified all of the smelters supplying that metal to their supply chain, and named just one (1) smelter or refiner for that metal.
 Based on those responses from our suppliers, we believe that the facilities that may have been used to process the necessary conflict minerals in our products include the smelters and refiners listed on Annex I.